prakashlab/octopi-driver-board/README.md

 All footprints, documentation, CAD models, and KiCad libraries for components and daughter boards used with the ODSv1.0.0 boards are available in the `Parts` directory.

+A KiCad project which mechanically integrates all planes in the ODSv1.0.0 stack for 3D rendering is in the `ODSv1.0.0` directory.

 ### Releases

 Snapshots of boards for fabrication/assembly are tagged and associated with releases.
 Each release comes with the following attachments: